-Letter of Agreement for Phase VI signed on 09 Dec 2019
+Letter of Agreement for Phase VII signed on 29 Oct 2024

 Member since 1994The European Information System on Forest Genetic Resources (EUFGIS) provides geo-referenced and harmonized data on genetic conservation units of forest trees in Europe.